 For More Inspiration…

-If you love the Cricut Maker and want to see my other tutorials for it, I’d love to have you check out my posts- How to Engrave Stainless Steel Spreaders and How to Make Leather Cuffs with the Cricut Debossing Tool.
-If you’re interested in purchasing one and have questions please feel free to ask me.
-You can also get the book I wrote!
+If you love the Cricut Maker and want to see my other tutorials for the new tools, I’d love to have you check out my posts- How to Engrave Stainless Steel Spreaders and How to Make Leather Cuffs with the Cricut Debossing Tool.
+The debossing tool is one of the adaptive tools and you can use the same housing that you use with the engraving tools, just swap out the tips.

 Get the Book on Engraving Metals with Your Cricut Maker

-I have a book that will teach you how to solve the problems and expand the possibilities of engraving with your Cricut Maker!
+Solve the problems and expand the possibilities for engraving with your Cricut Maker!
 Sign up for my email list to get a special offer on Engraving Metals with Your Cricut Maker!

 Love this?
 Share it!